hazelcast/hazelcast-reference-manual/src/Performance.md

 </hazelcast>
 ```

-You can also use other system property configuration options as explained in the [Configuring with System Properties section](#configuring-with-system-properties).
+You can also use other system property configuring options as explained in the [Configuring with System Properties section](#configuring-with-system-properties).